CristianDavideConte/universalSmoothScroll/README.md

 ```

 # F.A.Q.
-## Q: Do I need to have _`scroll-behavior: smooth`_ in my CSS ?
+## Q: Can I use the API scrolling methods on containers that have the _`scroll-behavior: smooth`_ CSS property ?
 A: NO!
-It will break the API.
+They won't work on those containers.
 ## Q: Can I use the API scrolling methods on containers that have the _`scroll-snap-type`_ CSS property ?
 A: NO!
-They won't work.
+They won't work on those containers.
 ## Q: How do I invoke the API methods ?
 A: Every Universal Smooth Scroll API function call has this structure: `uss.NAME_OF_THE_METHOD(ARGUMENTS)`.
 ## Q: Can I modify the way scroll-animation steps are calculated to a non-linear behavior ?